swanjin/gillis.nmf/README.md

 # Running the package

-The main function in the ashr package is ash.
+The main function in the spa package is SPA.
 To get minimal help:

 ```ruby
 library(spa)